Bean-Pringles/CPlus/README.md

 </ul>

 <h1 id="setup">Setup:</h1>
-<p>You can set up the compiler by navigating to setup.py and running</p>
+<p>You can set up the compiler by navigating to setup.py and running.
+Make sure you run it as an admin.</p>
 <h3>Windows:</h3>
 <pre><code>python setup.py </code></pre>
 <h3>Linux/MacOS</h3>